Operation Blue Star: Domestic estimates

 The Indian army initially placed total casualties at 554 Sikh militants and civilians dead, and 83 killed (4 officers, 79 soldiers) and 236 wounded among government forces.
-Kuldip Nayar cites Rajiv Gandhi as admitting that nearly 700 soldiers were killed.
-This number was disclosed by Gandhi in September 1984 as he was addressing the National student Union of India session in Nagpur.
+Kuldip Nayar cites Rajiv Gandhi as allegedly admitting that nearly 700 soldiers were killed.
+This number was allegedly disclosed by Gandhi in September 1984 as he was addressing the National Student Union of India session in Nagpur.
+Per Ved Marwah the army suffered 35% casualties.